vr-varad/Blogging-API/README.md

 -   DELETE /api/v1/posts/:id: Delete a post (auth required, owner only).

+-   GET /api/v1/posts/:authorName: Get all posts by a specific author.

+-   GET /api/v1/posts/:tagName: Get all posts by a specific tag.

+-   GET /api/v1/posts/category/:categoryName: Get all posts by a specific category.

 #### 8.3. **Category & Tag Endpoints**

 -   POST /api/v1/categories: Create a new category (admin only).